Because of the Coronavirus public health crisis, there have been some temporary changes to the asylum and immigration process.

 If you want to know about the progress of a fresh claim/further submissions you have already submitted, you can email the Home Office at firstname.lastname@example.org

-On 27 March, the Home Office announced that for the next three months, people will not be asked to leave their asylum accommodation (as they normally would if they had received a positive decision – for example, refugee status; or if their claim had been refused by the Home Office and appeal).
-This situation will be reviewed at the end of June.
+On 27 March, the Home Office announced that people would not be asked to leave their asylum accommodation (as they normally would if they had received a positive decision – for example, refugee status; or if their claim had been refused by the Home Office and appeal) until at least the end of June.

 On 28 May, (UKVCAS) UK Visa and Citizenship Application Services announced there would be a phased reopening of some appointment centres.
 Priority will be given to those who already had appointments booked and those appointments were cancelled due to the Coronavirus crisis.